Financial trading is a fantasy career for people around the world. Many of us dream of outsmarting the market and achieving financial independence.

 Then the cycle began again.

+Your cryptocurrency trading platform should give you plenty of data for spotting market cycles – especially if you are trading Bitcoin.
 Visit our Bitcoin price page to see the current price chart for BTC.

 This fractal dynamic allows the discerning trader to spot cycles at different time frames (hourly, daily, weekly, monthly) and then take advantage at the right moment by timing entry and exit positions accordingly.

+The best way to trade crypto is to do lots of study and preparation.
 The danger is getting drawn into the day-to-day, hour-to-hour, even minute-to-minute volatility of the markets, leading newbie traders to over-trade based on the heat of the moment.

-Avoid Emotional Trading
+Trading Cryptocurrency 101: Avoid Emotional Trading

 Learning technical and fundamental analysis certainly takes some time.
 But it’s not the most difficult part of trading.
 The toughest job that traders have is managing their own emotions and being disciplined enough to follow their strategy instead of emotion-based impulses.

 All traders struggle with emotional trading.
 The temptation to trade is almost overwhelming.
 We see so much profit potential.
 Coins jumping 5% here, 8% there, then dropping back down again.
 If only we could capture those price jumps!
+Can you day trade crypto to capitalize on the market’s volatility?

+Yes – if you’re disciplined about it.
 Analyzing trades requires a ton of discipline.
 Most people see some hype about a particular stock or a crypto coin, they see the price is already starting to shoot up, and they don’t want to get left behind, so they buy too much at once.
 FOMO – the fear of missing out – plays a role.
 Then the market cycle reverses and prices start to tumble.
 The trader sweats with anxiety until their hopeful position recovers and enters profit again, or they sell for a loss.

 This is emotion-based trading.
 It is common.
 It is not a good strategy.